Viktar Zuyev: Career

-Since then he suffered several setbacks.

-2005 he lost at the world championships early to Cuban Luis Ortiz.
+Since then he has suffered several setbacks.
+In 2005, he lost at the world championships early to Cuban Luis Ortiz.

-2006 he suffered a KO 1 to Elchin Alizade at the Euros.
+In 2006, Zuyev suffered a KO 1 to Elchin Alizade at the Euros.

-2007 at the world championships he exited early against Lithuania's Vitalijus Subacius.
+In 2007, at the world championships he exited early against Lithuania's Vitalijus Subacius.

-In 2008 he turned the tables on Subacius and beat him in a qualifier to punch his Olympic ticket.
-In Beijing he ran right into Clemente Russo and lost 1:7.
+In 2008, he turned the tables on Subacius and beat him in a qualifier to punch his Olympic ticket.
+In Beijing, he ran right into Clemente Russo and lost 1:7.

 Super Heavyweight

 At the 2009 World Amateur Boxing Championships he competed at super heavyweight and reached the semifinal vs Didier Bence, Marko Tomasović (KO1) and Denis Sergeev.
-There he again fell by KO1 this time to Olympic Gold medallist Roberto Cammarelle.
+There he again fell by KO1, this time to Olympic Gold medallist Roberto Cammarelle.